Should You Postpone Sales Training?

 The Impetus to Improve Sales Performance

-The majority of our clients are being pressed by investors to deliver higher growth at the same time as their clients are demanding more value at better price points.
+The majority of sales teams are being pressed to deliver higher growth rates while their buyers are simultaneously demanding more value at better price points.
 To make matters more challenging, there are fewer barriers to entry causing competition to increase.
 This perfect storm means many companies are:

 When we talk to sales leaders, there is one priority that never seems to change — profitable revenue growth.
 If this is true, then the question becomes, is sales training important to ensuring profitable revenue growth?
 Because sales training develops new sales skills and techniques gradually over time, the impact of training can be difficult for some companies to quantify.